dennisrazumovsky/precizer/README.md

 ## SIMPLE EXAMPLE

 Assuming there are two hosts with large disks and identical contents mounted in /mnt1 and /mnt2 accordingly.
-The general task is to check whether the content is absolutely identical or whether there are differences.
+The general task is to check whether the contents are identical or if there are any differences.

 1. Run the program on the first machine with host name, for example “host1”: